 Held every Wednesday morning by one of the chief residents, this conference focuses on learning with an interactive team based format.
 Formats have ranged from traditional multiple choice questions to jeopardy, acid-base charades, “Are You Smarter than an Intern”, and other takes on popular game shows.

-These conference are held every Monday through Friday at noon and led by medicine and subspecialty faculty, occasionally guest speakers, or senior residents.
-Lectures are encouraged to provide pre-lecture material and to encourage a “flipped classroom” maximizing resident participation rather than traditional lecture formats.
-Noon Conferences have also included mock stat teams held in the Sheldon Clinical Simulation Center.
-The senior resident conference series takes place every Friday at noon.
+These conferences are held every Monday through Wednesday at noon and led by medicine and subspecialty faculty.
+Lecturers are encouraged to provide pre-lecture material and to encourage a “flipped classroom” maximizing resident participation rather than traditional lecture formats.
+Noon conferences have also included mock stat teams held in the Sheldon Clinical Simulation Center.

 Grand rounds are held every Thursday at Noon in Acuff Auditorium.
 Lectures are provided by medicine and subspecialty faculty as well as guest speakers who are notable experts in their particular field.